UKCloud/documentation/articles/enablement/enbl-sco-bigcolo.md

 Use case | You may have complex systems that can't be virtualised (for example, database clusters or legacy applications).<br>You may also have large amounts of storage (for example, private file storage) you want to host with us, so that you can integrate it with our compute offerings.
-Service type | Co-location of physical infrastructure Security level | Assured OFFICIAL, Elevated OFFICIAL and Tier 2 Hosted device | Physical server, networking device or storage appliance Useable U count | 40U
+Service type | Co-location of physical infrastructure Security level | Assured OFFICIAL, Elevated OFFICIAL and Tier 2 Hosted device | Physical servers, networking devices or storage appliances Useable U count | 40U
 Service level (default) | Single data centre, no automatic failover PDU specifications per rack | 2 x 16A single phase PDUs per rack with A and B power supplies<br>Each PDU has 36 x C13 and 6 x C19 sockets
 Max power draw per rack | 4kW
 Networking | Bespoke networking based on customer requirement.<br>Big Cloud Enablement price excludes any networking components.
 Contiguous racks | Contiguous racks are not guaranteed if not purchased together on a single order.
 UKCloud can reserve racks for a maximum of 6 months before charging for full use.
 This is at UKCloud's discretion.
-Resilience available? | You can provision multiple Big Cloud Enablement services within a single site or into both data centres, but you'll need to manage any resilience within the hardware.
+Resilience available? | You can provision multiple Big Cloud Enablement services within a single or dual sites, but you'll need to manage any resilience within the hardware.
 Failover responsibility | Customer
 Resilience cost | Depends on solution
 Notes | Devices must be hosted in the same region as your compute environment.
 We cannot stretch connectivity from local Big Cloud Enablement into other regions (for example, Big Cloud Enablement in region 5 cannot be stretched to region 6).